OpenDataHack2018org/ask-era/README.md

 This project aims to provide an easy-to-use natural language interface to ERA data.

 ## Some example requests
-"What was the cloud cover in Slovenia on May 10th 2001?"
+* "Was it cloudy in Slovenia on May 10th 2011?"
-"Last year was the warmest in recorded history."
-"What was the US temperature on November 10th?"
-"Give me the highest temperature for last year in London."
-"2017 was as cloudy as 2005."
+* "Did it rain in Glasgow on December 5th 2012?"
+* "Was it windy in Chicago on 25th March 2017?"
+* "Was it cloudy in San Francisco on 13th March 2014?"

 ## Entity Categories
 ### Location